Skip to content

 • Produces column mappings based entirely on lineage

-Incremental scoping and ingestion behavior are derived from SourceDataset metadata and consistently
+Incremental scoping and ingestion behavior are derived from SourceDataset metadata and consistently applied across ingestion, merge, and delete detection.

 Raw datasets may be ingested via native ingestion or skipped entirely in federated setups.